enAnne/WorkSamples/8. Shape Shifter/README.md

 4th job at Mastercard - Linear Programming with Gekko library and SimpleGUI library 5th job at Cognizant - That anyone can learn anything with an open mind, Google, and grit.

-Solving my favourite childhood puzzle using linear programming and automation.
+Solving my favourite childhood puzzle using Python Gekko (linear programming) and Selenium (web automation).

 ## Challenge
 In Wordle, you have 6 tries to guess the correct word.
 In Absurdle - unlimited.<br />